 Figure 3.
-Percentage of U.S. District Court Judges Who Retired Rather Than Take Senior Status, and Real Salary of District Court Judges, 1985-2006
+Percentage of Federal Judges Who Retired Rather than Take Senior Status, and Real Salary of District Court Judges, 1985-2007

 Source: CRS analysis of data provided by the Federal Judicial Center (FJC).
-The percentage of district court judges who retired was calculated by dividing the number of judges who retired in a given period by the sum of the number of judges in the same period who retired or took senior status.
+Data used are presented in Appendix 1.
+The percentage of federal judges who retired was calculated by dividing the number of judges who retired from active service in a given period by the sum of the number of judges in the same period who retired from active service or took senior status.
+Data are current through December 31, 2007.

-Note: The solid line plots the median salary for each four-year interval; the columns plot the percentage of Article III district court judges who chose retirement over senior status in each period.
+Note: The solid line plots the median real salary for district court judges for each interval (the salaries of Court of International Trade judges are the same as those of district court judges and the salaries of court of appeals judges follow the same pattern as those of district court judges); the columns plot the percentage of Article III district court judges who chose retirement over senior status in each period.